Hillpro/simple-coin/README.md

-# SimpleChain
+# SimpleCoin

-Typescript implementation of a functionning blockchain with basic features.
+Typescript implementation of a functionning cryptocurrency with PoW, transactions and wallets.

 ### Key concepts of the Blockchain
 * HTTP interface to control the node